bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/cart-and-checkout-overview.md

 To learn more on setup, see [Persistent Cart](https://support.bigcommerce.com/s/article/Persistent-Cart).

 ## Troubleshooting cart errors
-We will go over common storefront cart and checkout as well as server-to-server cart and checkout errors.
+We will go over common Storefront Cart and Checkout as well as Server-to-Server Cart and Checkout errors.
 Each scenario will include the error message and how to fix the error.
 The most common errors are listed below.

 ### Please create some text for the API option [422]
 *Server to Server Cart API*